TERREMEMBER/znbase/docs/content/v2.0/benchmark/scalability/scaling-queries-ycql.md

 ## Next steps

-By following the same steps outlined above, you can visit our [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
-After you set up a local cluster and test your favorite application, share your feedback and suggestions with the [YugabyteDB Slack community](yugabyte-db.slack.com).
+By following the same steps outlined above, you can visit our [ZNbaseDB workload generator](https://github.com/ZNbase/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
+After you set up a local cluster and test your favorite application, share your feedback and suggestions with the [ZNbaseDB Slack community](ZNbase-db.slack.com).